InvalidLenni/Quart-Nextcord/docs/introduction.rst

 Introduction
 ============

-Quart-Discord is an extension for Quart - Python web framework which makes easy implementation of Discord OAuth2 API.
+Quart-Nextcord is an extension for Quart - Python web framework which makes easy implementation of Discord OAuth2 API.
 After creating a discord client object, one can easily request authorization and hence any of the resources provided by the discord OAuth2 API under the available scope